- The RTX 4090 GPU was released on October 12.

 How Has Ray Tracing Changed?

-- Supports up-to 4 monitors with DisplayPort 1.
+- Can support up to 4 monitors with DisplayPort 1.
 4, HDMI 2.
-0 and DVI ports
+0, and DVI ports

 Before ray tracing was developed, games were rendered using polygons through a process called rasterization, which tended to cause inaccurate lighting effects.
 This problem was tackled when Nvidia introduced real-time ray tracing with their RTX 20- series in 2018.